 If you’re looking for something to kick start your way into the world of weightlifting try this workout.

 This strength training program is perfect for beginners.
-More advanced lifters should check out Members Zone, here you will find 100’s of possible workout plan combinations featuring both beginner and advanced training methods.
+More advanced lifters should check out our catalogue of workout plans for women.
+Here you will find 100’s of possible workout plan combinations featuring both beginner and advanced training methods.
 It’s free to join!